 Fronkova explains, “The spiritual unity of Lutherans was broken by that Communist persecution: there were pastors and other believers who carried the cross, who were imprisoned for their faith in the Lord God Almighty.
-Others had been misled by many State policy lies, some even bringing reports of the State authorities against their fellow neighbors, with sad consequences.
-Many believers have become nominal believers, considering the Lutheran Church just as a religious institution, not the Body of Christ.”
+Others were misled by many State policy lies, some even bringing reports to the State authorities against their fellow neighbors, with sad consequences.

-Even as they were persecuted (altogether up to 35 Lutheran pastors were sentenced together to 100 years of imprisonment), some Lutherans continued worshipping in private, keeping the faith alive.
+Even as they were persecuted (altogether up to 35 Lutheran pastors, including Havlik, were sentenced together to 100 years of imprisonment), some Lutherans continued worshipping in private, keeping the faith alive.

-“Since 2003, the files of the State secret police of former Czechoslovakia have been opened for public viewing—it meant that I could read many thousands of pages of interrogations from court proceedings, etc., related to the manuscript of Rev. Uhorskai.
-I also put a lot of effort into seeking the families of persecuted pastors to get more firsthand information from children and (by now, only a few) widows—what it was like to live in reliance on the Lord and His mercy when their dads, their husbands, were persecuted and prisoners,” explained Fronkova.
+“Since 2003, the files of the State secret police of former Czechoslovakia have been opened for public viewing.
+This meant that I could read many thousands of pages of interrogations from court proceedings and so on.
+I also put a lot of effort into seeking the families of persecuted pastors to get more firsthand information from children and (by now, only a few) widows—what it was like to live in reliance on the Lord and His mercy when their dads, their husbands, were persecuted and prisoners,” she explained.